Many of my posts tend to be in response to a common theme raised over the last few months of my SEO journey.

 Agree on an appropriate level of optimisation, and if the rest should form part of a longer term strategy

 Now this is where it gets subjective.
 It’s where we decide what constitutes a level of optimisation that’s suitable for a website to be crawled and indexed well by Google.

 However, we can all agree that the purpose of any website is to gain awareness, and in turn, increase the amount of potential enquiries.
 With this in mind, SEO certainly needs to be a part of the equation.
 Otherwise, your site is a digital boat, stuck in the middle of a digital ocean, with no one able to find you.
 With this in mind…

 I strongly believe that the following SEO factors should form part of an initial website build:

 - Search friendly URLs

 - Meta titles that reflect the main title/purpose of each page.

 - A menu system that allows users and search engines to navigate pages.

 - Reasonable page load times, using appropriately sized images and modern code practices.

 - HTTPS, mobile friendly, and adheres to basic accessibility guidelines.

 - The setup of Google Analytics, Search Console and an XML sitemap.

 For example, Meta titles can include extra keywords that aim to capture as many search terms as possible, while staying within recommended character limits.
 The key difference is understanding whether you want the Meta titles to simply be SEO-friendly, or whether the extra time is worth it to ensure they’re search engine optimal.

-The data required to do this comes from keyword research, a task that a web developer shouldn’t be indulging in, unless explicitly outlined as an additional SEO service.
+For Meta data to be optimal, data is required by doing keyword research, a task that a web developer shouldn’t be indulging in, unless explicitly outlined as an additional SEO service.

 You could argue that each page of an initial website build needs to have a Meta description.
 But this requires research, and an understanding of how to write copy in a way that encourages people to visit the site when they see it in the search results.